 More recently, a bill to classify poker as a game of skill made it further than any other such bill in Virginia.
 Senate Bill 1400 was introduced in January of 2017 and made it all the way through to a full vote in the Senate, which it passed.
-The bill then moved over to the house and remains there for the time being.
+The bill then moved over to the house and died there.

-This bill itself does not legalize online poker, but the classification of poker as a game of skill would do much to advance the likelihood of online poker becoming legal in Virginia.
+This bill itself did not seek to legalize online poker, but its objective of classifying poker as a game of skill would do much to advance the likelihood of online poker becoming legal in Virginia.
 Remember, Virginia gaming law exempts games of skill from anti-gambling statutes.

 Chapter 8, Title 18 of the Virginia Code covers the majority of the state’s gaming laws.
 There’s a lot to read through at that link but here’s a look at a few of the key pieces of text that set the stage for Virginia’s gambling landscape.